AdomasGrigolis/CHRI-coop-game/README.md

 - The completion time will have higher downwards trend (learning curve) across trials for the haptic condition.

 ### Statistical tests
-Paired samples t-test was used extensively. p_value threshold is chosen to be 0.10, which is typical for exploratory studies such as ours.
+Paired samples t-test and Wilcoxon signed-rank test were used extensively. p_value threshold is chosen to be 0.10, which is typical for exploratory studies such as ours.
 To be completely transparent, we cannot use low p_value such as 0.05 found in most literature as the number of participants is not large enough.
 Please refer to the data for final count of participants.
 The study is within-subjects to increase statistical power.
 Counterbalancing was used to decrease carry-over effects.